Last reviewed 19 November 2019

-The Department for Transport (DfT) has confirmed that a legal loophole which has allowed drivers to escape prosecution for hand-held mobile phone use while behind the wheel is to be closed.
+The Department for Transport (DfT) has confirmed that current exemptions from the law that have allowed drivers to escape prosecution for hand-held mobile phone use while behind the wheel are to be closed.

 Under current legislation, people filming or taking photographs while driving are unlikely to be successfully prosecuted, as they are not engaging in what the existing law defines as “interactive communication”.

 The proposed new rules will extend the law to cover these other uses of mobile phones.
 The law would still allow the use of phones in cases of genuine emergency as outlined in What’s New Guide on driving and hand-held and hands-free mobile phones.

 Any driver caught texting, taking photos, browsing the internet or scrolling through a playlist while behind the wheel could therefore be prosecuted for using a hand-held mobile phone while driving.

 The move is a direct response to a recent recommendation from the House of Commons Transport Committee.

 In Road Safety: Driving While Using a Mobile Phone (available at publications.parliament.uk), the Committee recommended that the Government should redefine the offence of driving while using a mobile phone or other device, so that it covers all hand-held usage, irrespective of whether it involves sending or receiving data.
 The report also recommends that the government should explore options for extending the ban on driving while using a hand-held mobile phone or other device to hands-free devices.

 Commenting on the decision, Transport Secretary Grant Shapps said that, while the Government recognises that staying in touch with the world while travelling is an essential part of modern-day life, it is also committed to making roads safe.